DJFriar/SMU-Homework-09-Good-README-Generator/MYREADME.md

 ## Description

-A command line tool that generated professional looking README files.
+A command line driven tool that generates professional looking README files.

 ## Installation

-From a terminal, execute node index.js
+Download the repo to the location of your choosing.

 ## Usage

-From a terminal, execute node index.js
+From a terminal window, execute the command: node index.js

 ## Contributing

-I'm open to any contributors who feel they have something to add to the project.
+I am always open to any potential input from others.

 ## Tests

-No test scripts have been written, but you can run it and compare the output.
+No test scripts have been provided, but running the tool and comparing the output is pretty straightforward.

 ## Questions